axsh/vdc_training/examination/assignment.md

 #### Ex 1: Instance and security groups

 * Create 1 instance.
 It can be either lbnode or ubuntu.
-* Use security groups to open tcp port 22 and 80.
+* Use security groups to open tcp port 22.

 #### Ex 2: Load Balancing